-That was how he was – a volcanic performer who could erupt with the audacity of genius on cue.
+That’s how he was – a volcanic performer who could erupt with the audacity of genius on cue.
 But if there was one faulty mechanism he possessed it was his erratic temperament, and he could spew that too.
 Much like a genius in any other field, there was a notable dollop of madness to offset his method, an unhinged side to his psyche that always had the potential to upset his elegant equilibrium.

 Everyone knows the most talked about example of Zizou’s most obvious foible – his infamous headbutt on Marco Materazzi during the 2006 World Cup final which saw him dismissed from the field of play.

-Thinking on it now, most neutrals – and French fans – will still feel a pang of discomfort at the thought.
+Thinking about it now, most neutrals – and French fans – will still feel a pang of discomfort at the thought.
 It almost feels a little unfaithful to his memory that it happened, a bad dream that many would like to think never happened; a misleading mirage with a mind of its own out to taint his sporting estate.
 Alas it did happen, and it has coloured his past ever since, albeit a little too much.
 The truth is that Zizou accomplished so much else it almost doesn’t even bear thinking about.

-Thankfully for Les Bleus, their ruling no.10, with baggy jersey and large, crisp collar in tow, was ready to reserve his best artistry for the remaining matches in ’98 once he had served his short ban.
+Thankfully for Les Bleus, their ruling number 10, with baggy jersey and large, crisp collar in tow, was ready to reserve his best artistry for the remaining matches in ’98 once he had served his short ban.
 Netting his only two goals of the finals with his head in a dramatic showpiece clash against favourites Brazil at the Stade de France, he outshone everyone on the park to put in a world-class display when his team really needed it most to take home the World Cup trophy.

 As we all now know, they went on to win the clash 3-0 against the expertise of so many, but their victory that night was one of a sumptuous pair.
 Heading into Euro 2000, however, and under the auspices of Roger Lemerre, they officially had the best player on the globe among their ranks, so confidence was high – and rightfully so – as they emerged victorious with David Trezeguet’s golden goal thunderbolt grabbing all the headlines in the final against Italy.

-That said, it was Zizou who took home the Best Player gong for a consistent rendition across the board that included two more well taken goals.
+That said, it was Zizou who took home the Best Player gong for a consistent rendition across the board that included two more well-taken goals.

 A star performer for so many years, ‘Yazid’ has inspired so many to give their all to the world of football, and if his international contributions were a testament to his brilliant ability to achieve when the chips were down, his exploits at club level confirmed his ability to do so with consistency.
 Winning the Intertoto Cup, the Super Cup, La Liga, Champions League as well as the Serie A (twice) there was little he didn’t get his hands on whether it was with Los Blancos or any other club.

 Indeed, before Cristiano Ronaldo inspired Madrid to their long-awaited La Decima, it was Zidane who had brought them their last European crown.
 Netting three times during the 2001-02 campaign, he served up his most important, and one of the greatest cup final goals of all time, when he struck a perfectly crafted effort past the hapless Hans-Jörg Butt against Bayer Leverkusen.
-With eyes only for the ball, Madrid’s no.5 pirouetted on the spot to guide the ball into the top corner with his angled left peg, all but ending the Germans’ challenge in the 45th minute.
+With eyes only for the ball, Madrid’s number 5 pirouetted on the spot to guide the ball into the top corner with his angled left peg, all but ending the Germans’ challenge in the 45th minute.

 At the time, his historic goal was a real bolt from the blue that had spectators wide-eyed in disbelief.
 To conjure such daring at a moment of incredible tension and importance was nothing short of amazing, yet it was moments like that which helped Zidane secure his place at the pinnacle of the game time after time.

-With his four sons Enzo, Theo, Elyaz and Luca all coming through the Madridista’s youth academy, the future looks bright, and we could feel even more aftershocks from his legendary footfalls.
+With his four sons, Enzo, Theo, Elyaz and Luca, all coming through the Madridista’s youth academy, the future looks bright, and we could feel even more aftershocks from his legendary footfalls.
 Indeed, if they possess even a fraction of the ingenuity and class their father did on the field of play, it’s highly likely football fans will see another Zidane win a few more prestigious titles and winners’ medals.